 In this post, we present an outline of the procedures involved in integrating Google Alerts with Slack.
-If you use Microsoft Teams, we have a similar article on connecting Google Alerts and Teams posted here.

 Not only does it keep you aware of your PR impact but it also helps you to improve your campaigns and find out what your competitors are up to.

 - Get your company on Slack.
 Slack, like Facebook, is the ideal communication tool for people who function in groups.
 This free (and freemium) tool enables your team to collaborate smoothly and without any hitches or delays.

 - Configure Slack to receive Google Alerts about your organization.

 - Take note of these keywords if you want to get a rich mix of alerts.
 Some ideas: your organization’s name, keywords that distinguish your company, your industry, competitor’s names, popular keywords related to your industry, and your thought leaders within the industry.